Strathallan School

-Strathallan School is a private boarding and day school in Scotland for boys and girls aged 7–18.
+Strathallan School is a private boarding and day school in Scotland for boys and girls aged 5-18.
 The school has a 153 acre campus at Forgandenny, a few miles south of Perth.

 School roll

 The school has 73 full-time staff, and 18 part-time staff.
 It has pupils as follows:

 History

-" Strathallan School, is a Scottish independent co-ed boarding and day school for pupils aged 8-18.
+Strathallan School, is a Scottish independent co-ed boarding and day school for pupils aged 8-18.
 Strathallan was founded by Harry Riley in 1913, whose philosophy was to offer a uniquely wide-ranging curriculum of "opportunities for all to excel".
-In 1920 the school then moved to its present-day campus in Forgandenny which spans 153 acres of rural Perthshire and promotes an all-round progressive education striving to maintain Riley's original significant values: Respect, Kindness, Humility, Honest, Hard Work and Excellence with to foster and nurture the best in every pupil.
+In 1920 the school then moved to its present-day campus in Forgandenny which spans 153 acres of rural Perthshire.

-At Strathallan, teaching is built around the individual, recognising that young people learn in different ways.
-This supportive approach helps to develop each pupil's needs and ambitions, encouraging pupils to achieve more.
-The choice of study in sixth form offers A-Levels, Scottish Highers and the Extended Project Qualification and the pupils consistently achieve amongst the top exam results in the country, allowing them to take up places at top universities in the UK and abroad as well as pursuing further training and career pathways.
-Spanning professional, sports people and entrepreneurs, Strathallian alumni of note include: Duncan Scott (British Olympic swimmer), JJ Chalmers (ex Royal Marine, Invictus Games medallist and TV presenter) and Andrew Scott (Chief Executive, Orbital, structural engineers of the world's most powerful floating tidal turbine).